jdc-cunningham/cross-platform-app/README.md

+### Note
+There is no max check/text body cap.
+I just realized this and I may be losing data.
+The body is long though it uses longtext.
+But depending on how MySQL is running it may silently auto-truncate for you vs. fail for being too long.

 ### About
 This is a cross-platform note-taking app primarily along with some other "sub-apps" or "modules" sprinkled in eg. a canvas drawing tool that can be saved.